top of page

 By Cam Bestwick

-The gap between the students’ tendencies and the expectations of the modern workplace is growing, which has been frustrating for educators, employers and the young people alike.
-Most learning experiences on professionalism is merely etiquette-training — teaching young people how to write emails or commit to pre-scripted reactions to different situations.
+The gap between the expectations of the modern workplace and the default tendencies of entrants to the workforce is growing.
+This has been frustrating for educators, employers and the young people alike.

 Note-making for knowledge management